MAKIEval: A Multilingual Automatic WiKidata-based Framework for Cultural Awareness Evaluation for LLMs: Conclusion

 We present \framework, an automatic, scalable and multilingual framework for evaluating cultural awareness in LLMs.
 By combining prompt-controlled generation, structured entity extraction, Wikidata grounding, and four culture metrics, our framework enables analysis of how models encode and express cultural knowledge across different languages, countries/regions, and topics.

 Our results highlight that cultural awareness in LLMs is more complex than simple descriptions like a general bias to Western culture.
 Rather, it manifests in different forms, like the granularity, specificity and diversity of cultural entities.
 Besides general model capabilities, we show that the prompting language plays a crucial role in evoking these cultural differences, even when no explicit cultural context is given.
-The sensitivity to cultural signals in English, the connection between countries and their local languages, and the cultural consensus that link regional areas emphasize the need for multilingual and multicontextual evaluation of cultural awareness.
+The sensitivity to cultural signals in English, the connection between countries and their local languages, and the cultural consensus that links regional areas emphasize the need for multilingual and multicontextual evaluation of cultural awareness.

 To foster further analysis of the cultural awareness of LLMs, we will release the full dataset of generated outputs and cultural entities for all model, language, country and topic combinations.
 Our work also provides guidance for future research in identifying how these factors have been picked up by the models during training and alignment, and how culture is represented internally in the models.
+More broadly, our framework offers a generalizable paradigm for multilingual evaluation, our findings reveal systematic disparities that call for rethinking prompting and training beyond English, and our metrics provide actionable signals for improving fairness and inclusivity in global LLM applications.
+We hope this work contributes to more equitable evaluation and deployment of language technologies worldwide.